sowbug/riscv32imc-blink/README.md

 So you might write one on your own.
 At least, that's what I did.
 It wasn't until I wrote this README that I discovered the existing one.
 Oh well.

+This example assumes you have a $2 TENSTAR ROBOT ESP32-C3 SuperMini board, available at <https://www.aliexpress.us/item/3256805781327184.html>.
+It has a built-in LED on GPIO 8.

 Install with `cargo espflash flash --monitor`.